Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/controls.md

 # Controls

-Ember foxy forms comes packed with support with the default set of html5 controls, as well as a few 'emberized' ones that make interacting with ember-data / ember-objects a little more straight forward.
-They can be selected using the 'using' attribute.
+`ember-foxy-form` comes packed with support with the default set of html5 controls, as well as a few 'emberized' ones that make interacting with ember-data / Ember objects a little more straight forward.
+They can be selected using the '@using' attribute.
 If you provide no ```@using``` or ```@control``` attribute the form will default to using the text type.

 ## Text Input Variants